stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 ### Approach

-Integration of the new framework into JOVE will require the following changes:
+Integration of the new framework into JOVE entails the following changes:

 * Removal of the JNA library.

 * Implementation of the new framework components outlined above.

-* Implementation of transformers for the basic supporting types: strings, enumerations, integer/pointer by-reference.
+* Implementation of transformers for the supported types.

-* Implementation of transformers for types required to support GLFW and Vulkan: structures, `Handle`, arrays, etc.

-* A global find-and-replace to Refactor of the GLFW and Vulkan APIs in terms of the new framework.
+* A global find-and-replace to refactor the GLFW and Vulkan APIs in terms of the new framework.

-* Support for callbacks to support GLFW devices polling and the Vulkan diagnostics handler.

-* Regeneration of the Vulkan structures to remove JNA artifacts (imports and the `@FieldOrder` annotation).

 A 'big bang' approach always feels inherently risky simply due to the shear scale of the changes to be made.
 Therefore the plan is to create a throwaway prototype targeted at a cut-down API (again using GLFW to begin with) such that we can focus on the development of the new framework without getting bogged down in compilation issues.
 Once this is up and running _then_ we will integrate the code into JOVE and iteratively reintroduce each component refactoring accordingly.

-As already noted, Vulkan is very front-loaded with complexity, so additional framework support will be addressed as we progress.
+As already noted, Vulkan is very front-loaded with complexity, so framework support will be implemented as we progress.
 Once we are confident that the bulk of the challenges facing the new framework have been addressed, the prototype will be discarded and refactoring can continue with the existing suite of demo applications.

 ---